Conceiva/MezzmoKodiPlugin/README.txt

 -  Fixed issue where Kodi sync setting was only being read when Kodi started vs. right after a change.
 -  Added Database cleanup functions on Kodi shutdown.
--  Addressed potential minor memory leak by explicitly closing databse cursors.
+-  Addressed potential minor memory leak by explicitly closing database cursors.
--  Fixed a bug where a Kodi 18 call was causing the background sync profess to crash.
+-  Fixed a bug where a Kodi 18 call was causing the background sync process to crash.
 The Kodi 18 code was removed.

 v2.0.0.0t New Beta release